freeCodeCamp/freeCodeCamp/guide/english/ssh/managing-multiple-ssh-keys/index.md

 You have one private key stored in `~/.ssh/id_rsa` with a corresponding public key `~/.ssh/id_rsa.pub`.

-Let us imagine that you want to push/pull code changes to/from a remote git server; say GitHub, whynot.
+Let us imagine that you want to push/pull code changes to/from a remote git server; say GitHub, why not.
 To do so, you first have to add your public key to GitHub.
 I will not go over that step, it should be easy enough to find out how to do that.
 I have also assumed that your name is Steve and you are working on a top-secret project which uses Raspberry Pies to sniff network traffic.

 To start your work, you have to clone a git repository using SSH:
 ```bash